-Activate the Tables tab if your relationships will be based on tables, activate the Queries tab if your relationships will be based on queries, or activate the Both tab if your relationships will be based on both.
-Then doubleclick each table or query you want to use to build a relationship.
+Activate the Tables tab if your relationships are based on tables, activate the Queries tab if your relationships are based on queries, or activate the Both tab if your relationships are based on both.
+Then double-click each table or query you want to use to build a relationship.
 The tables appear in the Relationships window.
 Click the Close button to close the Show Table dialog box.